The Ultimate Guide to preventing slip and falls

 Your health, safety, and independence are important.
 We suggest you use as many of the strategies and suggestions included in this guide as possible.
 While they might not prevent all falls or all fall injuries, they should positively impact your life, lifestyle, and longevity.

-In many states, property owners are required to remove any dangerous condition or warn visitors about the dangerous condition.
+In many states, property owners are required to remove any dangerous conditions or warn visitors about the dangerous conditions.
 When property owners fail to do one or the other, they may be liable for the injuries caused when the dangerous condition causes someone to fall.
 Neither liability nor compensation is guaranteed.

 Generally, when the injury victim is successful in holding the property owner liable for their fall injuries, the average settlement is between $20,000 and $50,000.
-Court litigated cases tend to settle in the upper end of this range.
+Court-litigated cases tend to settle in the upper end of this range.
 Most injury lawyers work on a contingency fee, so the injury victim does not incur fees or costs unless they win.
 Premises owners can expect to incur, although paid by their liability insurance company, around $50,000 in fees and costs.
 Virginia’s case was not an average case.
-Please note, actual settlements and costs depend on numerous factors.
+Please note that actual settlements and costs depend on numerous factors.

 Pay them or work out a payment plan with the provider.
 The last thing you want is for your providers to send any outstanding bills to collections.
 Most premises liability claims will take at least 6 months to resolve, depending on the circumstances.